 - Make sure your location is distraction free and there are no private papers on view.
 Consider using a virtual background, this way only you are visible.
-Not all devices are able to have a virtual background.
+Not all devices can have a virtual background.
 This link gives more information – https://support.zoom.us/hc/en-us/articles/210707503-Virtual-Background

 - Look at the camera, not yourself on screen

-- Speak clearly and in your usual tone – Make sure you haven’t muted yourself by accident
+- Speak clearly and in your usual tone – Make sure you haven’t muted yourself accidentally

 - Keep an eye on the screen to ensure that you don’t miss anyone trying to attract your attention, or there is a chat message waiting